 “One’s destination is never a place, but a new way of seeing things.”

-I am pretty sure we all agree that travelling can have a huge impact on our lives and that’s not a secret.
+We all agree that travelling can have a huge impact on our lives, that’s not a secret.
 However, only in recent years we have become familiar with the concept of transformational travel, a fast-growing travel trend that has raise more awareness on the transformative power of travel.

 I have lived myself transformative experiences during my travels (as you can read in this article) so I have decided to share with you in this section, not only my personal experience but also interviews with other transformative travellers.